maximgeller/projects/chrome_extension/tutorial.md

 ## Loading and Viewing Your Extension
 Awesome, now we are going to take a quick look at how the extension looks in our browser.
 In order to do this, go to [chrome://extensions](chrome://extensions) and flip the developer mode toggle on.
 Now, you'll see the option to load unpacked extensions.
 Select that and load the folder that contains all the files we've created.
 You should now be able to see the icon in your toolbar!
 Click on it and see what opens up.
 Not much, right?
 Let's fix that.
 #### Aside
 Note that whenever you change `manifest.json` you will have to remove and reload the extension in order for the changes to take effect.
-Your other changes will either take effect automatically or
+Your other changes will either take effect automatically or by clicking the update button in the extensions menu.

 # JavaScript & The Chrome API
 ## Extension Architecture